-A retro Salisbury steak recipe that has really stood the test of time, and has been a classic family dish since back in the 1950s.
+This homemade Salisbury steak recipe with mushroom gravy has really stood the test of time and has been a classic for many families since the 1950s.

 Though its name may sound like a cut of beef, Salisbury Steak is actually made of ground beef mixed with a few other ingredients and formed into a patty.